tunaluna94/GAM_offboarding_basic/README.md

 What the script does:

-It will prompt you of the email address of the user you're looking to offboarding It will ask for confirmation that you have entered the right email Define your GAM path
+It will prompt you of the email address of the user you're looking to offboarding \n It will ask for confirmation that you have entered the right email Define your GAM path
 Generate basic info of the user